FDA-Cleared IPL Technology

 How Your Manufacturer Can Help

-If you choose ODM (Private Label):
+If you choose ODM (Private Label)

 This is the fastest route.
 A reputable manufacturer like iShine often holds a Master Access File or already has 510(k) clearance for the base model.

-- We can provide the technical test reports (IEC 60601, etc.) immediately.
+• Provide technical test reports (IEC 60601, etc.) immediately.

-If you choose OEM (Custom Design):
+If you choose OEM (Custom Design)

 Conclusion